NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/query_specification.md

 - If set_interpretation is "BATCH", each CURIE in the ids list is treated independently.
 Results MUST include answers for each queried CURIE separately.
 - If set_interpretation is "ALL", all specified CURIEs MUST appear in each Result.
 Multiple CURIEs are combined into a set, and the ids field MUST hold a single UUID representing this set, with individual members in member_ids.
 - If set_interpretation is "MANY", member CURIEs MUST form one or more sets in the Results.
 Multiple CURIEs are combined into a set, and the ids field MUST hold a single UUID representing this set, with individual members in member_ids.
 Sets with more members are generally considered more desirable than sets with fewer members.
 - If set_interpretation is "COLLATE", it MAY only be used when no ids are provided (QNode.ids is absent).
-Multiple matching nodes MUST be collated into a single Result rather than separated into separate Results.
+Multiple matching nodes MUST be collated into a single Result rather than put into separate Results.

 ## QNode.categories
 - MAY be absent, meaning the matching Nodes may be any category
-- If QNode.categories is [ 'biolink:NamedThing' ], it means matching Nodes may be any category
+- If QNode.categories is `[ 'biolink:NamedThing' ]`, it means matching Nodes may be any category
-  (any descendent biolink category NamedThing)
+  (any descendant of Biolink base category NamedThing)
 - MUST NOT be an empty array (#199)
-- If more than one element is present, the elements MUST be treated in the sense of an "or" list.
+- If more than one element is present, the elements MUST be treated in the sense of an "OR" list.
   Matching Nodes may be any of the listed QNode.categories
-- Biolink category descendents do not need to be specified separately.
-Queries MUST automatically match descendents. (e.g. QNode.categories is [ 'biolink:BiologicalEntity' ], then the KP MUST return Nodes with category biolink:Protein and biolink:Disease if present)
+- Biolink category descendants do not need to be specified separately.
+Queries MUST automatically match descendants. (e.g. QNode.categories is `[ 'biolink:BiologicalEntity' ]`, then the KP MUST return Nodes with descendant categories like biolink:Protein or biolink:Disease)
 - IF a QNode has QNode.ids (CURIEs), the client SHOULD NOT provide QNode.categories, and the server SHOULD NOT require that categories are provided to function, and the server MAY provide different answers for different provided categories.